 Changing your Homestay or Local Carer

-- Are not allowed on licensed premises (e.g.: bars, nightclubs or casinos)
+- entry in to a licensed premises (for example: bars, nightclubs or casinos)